Skip to main content

 • The failure point is almost never the technology, it's the deployment model

-The gap between "we should use AI" and "AI is working across 200 locations" is where most franchise networks stall.
+The gap between "we should use AI" and "AI is working across 200 locations" is where most franchise systems stall.
 Every franchisor conference has an AI panel now.
 Vendor demos look great.
 The pilot at 5 locations shows promise.
 Then it stops.

 The pattern repeats across verticals